Lucg/push-plugin-unity/README.md

 Once you enable the debug mode, you will see all the logging performed by the library in your LogCat.
 You can filter it by "Push library" tag.

-For `iOS` log output is available in our plug in and it is disabled by default.
-Log can be enabled or disabled using the same property as for android `InfobipPush.LogMode`.
+For `iOS` log output is available in our plugin and it is disabled by default.
+Log can be enabled or disabled using the same property as for android - `InfobipPush.LogMode`.

-With the above method log will be enabled with the log level INFO, so there will be visible logs for Info, Warn and Error messages.
+With the above method, logging will be enabled with the log level INFO, so there will be visible logs for Info, Warn and Error messages.
 You can set whatever log level you want with the method:

 	InfobipPush.SetLogModeEnabled(bool isEnabled, int logLevel);

-`isEnabled` set to true if you want to enable debug mode or to false if you want to disable it, `logLevel` is integer that can take on values form 0 to 3(0 is for all level, 1 for Info level, 2 for Warn and 3 for Error level).
+Parameter `isEnabled` should be set to true if you want to enable debug mode, or to false if you want to disable it.
+Parameter `logLevel` is an integer that can take values from 0 to 3 (0 is for all levels, 1 for Info level, 2 for Warn and 3 for Error level).
 This works only on `iOS`.

-To find out if the log is enabled or disabled only on `iOS`, method `IsLogModeEnabled` can be used:
+To find out if the log is enabled or disabled (only on `iOS`), you can read `InfobipPush.LogMode` property or call `InfobipPush.IsLogModeEnabled` method like this:

-	if(InfobipPush.IsLogModeEnabled()) {
+	if (InfobipPush.IsLogModeEnabled()) {
     	// Log output is enabled
 	} else {
     	// Log output in not enabled
 	}

 ### Registering/Unregistering from Infobip push